Justin01Wu/others/justin/resume.md

 # WORK EXPERIENCE:
 ### AIG  - Validus Group(http://www.validusholdings.com/)  2014.09-present
 #### Role: Solution Architect
-- Extreamly reduce maintenance cost on the 13 yrs legacy VCAPS system by using modern technology and smart design
+- Extremely reduce maintenance cost on the 13 yrs legacy VCAPS system by using modern technology and smart design
-- Conduct most of technical upgrading in the VCAPS: log4j, Connection Pool, RESTful API, CICD pipe Line, Authenication center and etc.
+- Conduct most of technical upgrading in the VCAPS: log4j, Connection Pool, RESTful API, CICD pipe Line, Authentication center and etc.
 - Successfully modernize VCAPS system in low cost while adding new functions
 - Split VCAPS into two applications and 5 modules
 - Convert some parts of VCAPS into micro service and moving some into cloud